tune-the-model/tune-the-model-docs/docs/_sources/api_reference.rst.txt

 You can interact with the API through HTTP requests from any language or via our official Python SDK.

-To install the Python SDK, run the following command:

-``pip install --upgrade model-one``

 Authentication
 --------------